 The fossil forests, with tree stumps preserved in place, were found in Svalbard, a Norwegian archipelago situated in the Arctic Ocean.
-They were identified and described by Dr Chris Berry of the School of Earth and Ocean Sciences.
+They were identified and described by Dr Chris Berry of the School of Earth and Environmental Sciences.

 Prof John Marshall, of Southampton University, has accurately dated the forests to 380 million years.

 The forests grew near the equator during the late Devonian period, and could provide an insight into the cause of a 15-fold reduction in levels of carbon dioxide (CO2) in the atmosphere around that time.

 Current theories suggest that during the Devonian period (420-360 million years ago) there was a huge drop in the level of CO2 in the atmosphere, thought to be largely caused by a change in vegetation from diminutive plants to the first large forest trees.

 Forests pulled CO2 out of the air through photosynthesis – the process by which plants create food and tissues – and the formation of soils.

 Although initially the appearance of large trees absorbed more of the sun’s radiation, eventually temperatures on Earth also dropped dramatically to levels very similar to those experienced today because of the reduction in atmospheric CO2.